 The purpose of masks is to keep respiratory droplets from reaching others to aid with source control.
 However, masks with one-way valves or vents allow air to be exhaled through a hole in the material, which can result in expelled respiratory droplets that can reach others.
 This type of mask does not prevent the person wearing the mask from transmitting COVID-19 to others.
 Therefore, CDC does not recommend using masks for source control if they have an exhalation valve or vent.

 STUDENTS

-Age Face Covering Requirement
+Age Mask Strongly Recommended

 Under 2 years old Exempted

-All grades Required, unless exempted .
+All grades Strongly recommended unless exempted .